Macy’s will close its Northgate store next year, Redmond store in next few months

 - Alaska Airlines flight diversion leads to a 30-hour nightmare for passengers WATCH

-The Northgate closure marks a somber milestone for the mall.
+The Northgate closure marks a somber milestone for the Seattle mall.
 The mall’s “anchor” tenant, when it was founded back in 1950, was The Bon Marché, which became Macy’s in 2003.
 Last October, another Northgate anchor tenant, J.C.
 Penney, announced it would close in 2019.

 Both closures also reflect somber times for all brick-and-mortar retailers as shoppers increasingly turn toward Amazon and other online players.